Zayn14/zsoyokulovacv.github.io/README.md

 ## 👩🏻‍💻 About Me
 - 🌱  Born and Raised in Jizakh
-- 🏢  BSc'25 | BIS| Westminster International University in Tashkent (WIUT)
+- 🏢  BSc'25 - BIS - Westminster International University in Tashkent (WIUT)
 - 📍   Based in Tashkent
 - 💼  Learning and Working on an exciting project for an Eco club of WIUT as a Junior Researcher and Data Enthusiast
 - 🔭  Currently deepening in Data
 - 🧠  Enthusiast in exploring the intersections of **Tech**, **Computational Neuroscience** and **Consciousness Business**